-Dolores: I only have one thing to say to you, Vince.
+Dolores: I got two words for you, Vince.
 Sister Mary Robert: *gasp* Mary Clarence!
 Dolores:...Bless you.

 Passing the Torch: In the first movie, Deloris gets to know the sweet, Shrinking Violet novice Mary Robert, helping her to find her voice (literally) and become confident in herself.
 In the sequel, Mary Robert performs something of the same role (and even lampshades it to Deloris) for Rita.